 - If you have an existing basic policy bound under Basic Authentication select it, check the policy, and select Unbind, confirm, and close.

 - From the menu on the right select Authentication Profile, and select Add.
 Enter a name, and click the right arrow under Authentication Virtual Server.
 Check the policy Authentication virtual server, and click create.

-- Click OK to complete binding the Citrix ADC AAA virtual server to the Gateway virtual server.
+- Click OK to complete binding the NetScaler AAA virtual server to the Gateway virtual server.

-- Navigate to Citrix Gateway > Policies > Session, and select the Workspace App policy with the “Citrix Receiver” expression, and make the following changes:
+- Navigate to NetScaler Gateway > Policies > Session, and select the Workspace App policy with the “Citrix Receiver” expression, and make the following changes:

 - Under Published Applications clear the field single sign-on Domain, and clear Global Override